cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-1.md

 * It should include your last login date, and a notice specifying that this system is only for use of the holder of the account.

 3. **Trying Some Commands**
-* After completing step 2, try some commands such as:
+* After completing step 2, try some commands such as :
 ```
 cd
 ls